Roscommon Senior Hurling Championship

 The Roscommon Senior Hurling Championship is an annual Gaelic Athletic Association competition organised by Roscommon GAA among the top hurling clubs in County Roscommon, Ireland.
-Since 2008 the winner goes on to play in the Connacht Intermediate Club Hurling Championship, the winner of which progresses to the All-Ireland Intermediate Club Hurling Championship.
-Before this Roscommon champions competed in the Connacht Senior Club Hurling Championship.
+Since 2008, the champions qualify to the Connacht Intermediate Club Hurling Championship, the winner of which progresses to the All-Ireland Intermediate Club Hurling Championship.
+Before 2008, the Roscommon champions qualified for the Connacht Senior Club Hurling Championship.

+Four Roads are the title holders, defeating Oran by 2-18 to 0-15 in the 2025 final.

+History

-Athleague are the current champions, defeating Tremane in the 2021 decider; Athleague 3-12 Tremane 0-15.
-(Four Roads lead the Roll of Honour with 35 titles, followed by Roscommon Gaels with 24 titles (last won in 1970).
+Four Roads lead the Roll of Honour with 37 titles, followed by Roscommon Gaels with 24 titles (last won in 1970).
 In the past Roscommon Gaels competed as St Coman's and Roscommon Town, while St Dominic's previously competed as St Patrick's.